-Home Page: freescale.com
+Home Page: nxp.com

-Web Support: freescale.com/support Information in this document is provided solely to enable system and software implementers to use Freescale products.
+Web Support: nxp.com/support Information in this document is provided solely to enable system and software implementers to use Freescale products.
 There are no express or implied copyright licenses granted hereunder to design or fabricate any integrated circuits based on the information in this document.

 Freescale reserves the right to make changes without further notice to any products herein.
 Freescale makes no warranty, representation, or guarantee regarding the suitability of its products for any particular purpose, nor does Freescale assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
 "Typical" parameters that may be provided in Freescale data sheets and/or specifications can and do vary in different applications, and actual performance may vary over time.
 All operating parameters, including "typicals," must be validated for each customer application by customer's technical experts.
 Freescale does not convey any license under its patent rights nor the rights of others.
-Freescale sells products pursuant to standard terms and conditions of sale, which can be found at the following address: freescale.com/SalesTermsandConditions.
+Freescale sells products pursuant to standard terms and conditions of sale, which can be found at the following address: nxp.com/SalesTermsandConditions.

 Freescale and the Freescale logo are trademarks of Freescale Semiconductor, Inc., Reg.
 U.S. Pat. & Tm.
 Off.
 All other product or service names are the property of their respective owners.
 ARM, ARM Powered, and Cortex are registered trademarks of ARM Limited (or its subsidiaries) in the EU and/or elsewhere.
-All rights reserved. © 2015 Freescale Semiconductor, Inc.
+The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by NXP is under license.
+All rights reserved. © 2016 Freescale Semiconductor, Inc.

-Document Number: IMXLXRM Rev. L3.14.52_1.1.0-ga 12/2015
+Document Number: IMXLXRM Rev. 0 07/2016